William Newcome: Works

 Newcome's first major publication was 'An Harmony of the Gospels,’ &c., Dublin, 1778, on the basis of Jean Le Clerc, the Greek text being given with various readings from Wetstein.
 In this work he criticised Joseph Priestley's adoption (1777) of the hypothesis (1733) of Nicholas Mann, limiting Christ's ministry to a single year.
 Priestley defended himself in his English 'Harmony' (1780), and Newcome replied in a small volume, 'The Duration of our Lord's Ministry,’ &c., Dublin, 1780.
 The controversy was continued in two pamphlets by Priestley and one by Newcome, 'A Reply,’ &c., Dublin, 1781; it closed with a private letter from Newcome to Priestley (19 April 1782).
 While he held his ground against Priestley, on another point Newcome subsequently revised his 'Harmony' in 'A Review of the Chief Difficulties ... relating to our Lord's Resurrection,’ &c., 1792; in this, he recurs to the hypothesis of George Benson.
 An English 'Harmony,’ on the basis of Newcome's Greek one, was published in 1802; reprinted in 1827.

 As an interpreter of the prophets, Newcome followed Robert Lowth.
 His 'Attempt towards an Improved Version, a Metrical Arrangement, and an Explanation of the Twelve Minor Prophets,’ &c., 1785 was reissued, with additions from Samuel Horsley and Benjamin Blayney, Pontefract, 1809.
 In his version, he claims to give 'the critical sense ... and not the opinions of any denomination.'
 In his notes, he makes frequent use of the manuscripts of Thomas Secker.
 It was followed by 'An Attempt towards an Improved Version ... of ...
 Ezekiel,’ &c., Dublin, 1788 (reprinted 1836).
 These were parts of a larger plan, set forth in 'An Historical View of the English Biblical Translations,’ &c., 1792, with suggestions for a revision by authority.

 In addition to the above Newcome published three single sermons (1767–72) and a charge (1795); also 'Observations on our Lord's Conduct as a Divine Instructor,’ &c.
 1782; 2nd ed. revised, 1795; 3rd ed.
 1820; also Oxford, 1852.
 Some of his letters to Joshua Toulmin, D.D., are in the Monthly Repository, 1806, pp. 458 sq., 518 sq.

 Personal life

 Newcome was twice married, by his first wife Anna Maria Smyth, he produced one daughter, Isabella, wife of Anthony Chearnley.
-By his second wife, Maria D'Oyley he had a numerous family, including Alicia, wife of Reverend Thomas Blakeney and Frances, wife of Sir Richard Musgrave, 3rd Baronet of Tourin.
+By his second wife, Susannah D'Oyley he had a numerous family, including Alicia, wife of Reverend Thomas Blakeney and Frances, wife of Sir Richard Musgrave, 3rd Baronet of Tourin.

 Newcome died at his residence, St Stephen's Green, Dublin, on 11 January 1800, and was buried in the chapel of Trinity College, Dublin.